vishwa742/git-tutorial/gitFlow.md

 # gitFlow

 gitFlow is a set of guidelines that developers can follow when using [version control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
 It is also referred to as a branching model. gitFlow works around a Central repository.
 Developers in a team can clone the central repository and then work locally.
-They can then push the branches to the central repository.

 The four branches in the gitFLow process are :